wp-plugins/kalins-post-list/readme.txt

 = 3.0 =
 New widget feature.
 New live preview feature.
 Several new shortcodes for outputting even more post info.

+= 3.1 =
+*removed some orderby options, though they should be some of the least used options.
+Changed [php_function] to take a $post parameter as well as its optional parameter so if you're using this feature, you will need to update your functions

 == About ==